omonimus1/blog-jade-rubick/content/posts/2022-09-26--process-gates-of-hell/index.md

 cover: process-gates.jpg
 author: Jade Rubick
 discussionId: "process-gates"
-description: "Describes the trap of process gates, a common management trap.
+description: "Describes the process gates, a common management trap.
 Managers use them to fix situations, but they often have the opposite of intended effect.
 Describes alternatives to process gates."
 ---

 Today, I’d like to talk about a common mistake leaders make.
 Let’s see if you can spot the pattern: